Prunus mexicana: Description

-Prunus mexicana is very similar to Prunus americana, and they intergrade along a broad contact zone centered around Arkansas and Missouri.
-These intermediate individuals may be impossible to assign to a specific species.
+P. mexicana is very similar to P. americana and they intergrade along a broad contact zone centered around Arkansas and Missouri.
+These intermediate individuals, as hybrids, are impossible to assign to a specific species.

 Taxonomy

-Prunus mexicana is included in the section Prunocerasus.
+P. mexicana is included in the section Prunocerasus.

 Distribution and habitat

 The native range of the species stretches from South Dakota east to Wisconsin, Ohio, Kentucky, and Georgia, and south to the Mexican states of Coahuila and San Luis Potosí.

 It is usually found on woodland edges or in open fields.
 It is adaptable to a wide range of soil pH and is drought-tolerant.
 The trees are hardy in U.S. Department of Agriculture zones 5 to 9.

 Ecology

 The fruit is eaten fresh by both mammals and birds.

 Uses

-The fruit is made into preserves, and the tree can serve as a rootstock for grafting on other plum cultivars.
+The fruit is made into preserves and the tree can serve as a rootstock for grafting other plum cultivars.